quantiacs/documentation/en/source/data/imf.md

 - [Machine Learning - predict futures BTC use IMF Commodity Data](https://github.com/quantiacs/strategy-ml-predict-BTC-use-IMF/blob/master/strategy.ipynb)
   Strategy idea: We will open crypto futures BTC positions as predicted by the RidgeClassifier.

-> This strategy leverages IMF data on Gold prices and uses EMA and TRIX indicators to identify trends, generating
+> This strategy uses IMF data on Gold prices with EMA and TRIX indicators to identify trends and produce
-> position weights for Nasdaq 100 stock
+> position weights for Nasdaq 100 stocks.

 ```python
 from IPython.display import display